Level of education

 - Interpolation, Extrapolation

-and general by an analytical function)
+and general by an analytic function)

 - b) Local interpolation (natural splines)